A new family of algebras whose representation schemes are smooth: Abstract

 \section{Abstract}

-We give a necessary and sufficient smoothness condition for the scheme parameterizing the $n-$dimensional representations of a finitely generated associative algebra over an algebraically closed field of characteristic zero.
+We give a necessary and sufficient smoothness condition for the scheme parameterizing the $n$-dimensional representations of a finitely generated associative algebra over an algebraically closed field.
 In particular, our result implies that the points $M \in \ran (k)$ satisfying $\Ext _A ^2(M,M)=0$ are regular.
 This generalizes well-known results on finite-dimensional algebras to finitely generated algebras.